Jerry Toby

-Jerry Toby (born 1963) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1991 to 1993.
+Jerry Michael Toby (born December 1, 1963) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1991 to 1993.
 Toby was elected to the house in 1990, defeating incumbent Democratic representative Dottie Priddy.
 In 1992 redistricting moved the 45th district from Louisville to Lexington, moving Toby to the 29th district.
 He ran for the 29th district, losing to Democratic candidate Dave Stengel.